 17. Dispose of Dog Poop

 Some people use worm farms to transform pet poop into an organic fertilizer.
 Not a bad idea!
-Composting pet poo should be done separately to worm composting of food waste.
-So you might need two worm farms.
+Composting dog poo in a worm farm is easy to manage and good for the environment too.

 18. Fast Processing

 One of the main reasons to start a worm farm instead of a different composting method is it’s speed.
 Composting worms process organic matter amazing quickly.
 Worms can digest about half of their body weight on average per day.